sudiptadutta99/QuoraPost-Backend/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the original Simon game created by Ralph H. Baer and Howard J. Morrison
-- Thanks to all contributors who help improve this project

 ## 👨‍💻 Author